 Born and raised in northern California, Summer lived in the pool.
 Inspired by her brother Trevor, she joined the team at age 4 and never looked back.
-Although she did cry on the blocks of her first race that was when she first learned to push through the fear in order to truly feel the accomplishment.
+Although she did cry on the blocks of her first race, that was when she first learned to push through the fear in order to truly feel the accomplishment.
 That sense of accomplishment became her motivation for every facet of life.

 Her now 25-year television career began with CBS Sports and MTV, hosting a show called Sandblast.
-She has gone on to work for every major network and news program.
-Today Show, Good Morning America and Rachael Ray where she was a special correspondent, ABC and NBC as the co-host of NBA’s Inside Stuff and Nickelodeon as the host of the cult favorite ‘90’s game show Figure It Out.
+She has gone on to work for every major network and news program: Today Show, Good Morning America and Rachael Ray where she was a special correspondent, ABC and NBC as the co-host of NBA’s Inside Stuff and Nickelodeon as the host of the cult favorite ‘90’s game show Figure It Out.

 On the personal side of life, her proudest titles are that of mom and wife.
 She is married to a fellow Olympian, from the frozen side of water, Erik Schlopy, who competed in 3 Olympic Games in alpine skiing.
-And together they have 2 kids, Skye age 11 and Spider age 10.
-The most often asked question is not, what was it like being in the Olympics but “What will your kids be, skiers or swimmers?”
+Together they have 2 children, Skye, 11, and Spider, 10.
+Her most frequently asked question is not What was it like being in the Olympics but What will your kids be, skiers or swimmers?
 They are fully aware that the answer to that question is out of their hands.

 Summer is incredibly passionate about giving back and has been a part of her humanitarian love, Right To Play, for over 20 years and is on their US Board of Directors.
 She was also a strong supporter of the USA Swimming Foundation’s mission of teaching every kid in the USA to swim.